sujanSaravana/VersicherungsRechner/Plannung.md

 ## TO DO ()

 - Hausratsrechner
-    - clean code

 - Schadensrechner
-    - clean code
+    - footer soll unten kleben

 - Home
     - CSS